Posted date: November 2nd 2017 . Author Gregory Preston .

 Benchmarking for the World’s Built Environment: A Step into the Future

 According to the United Nations Environment Program’s Sustainable Buildings and Climate Initiative (SBCI), the built environment is responsible for 30% of natural material use and 20% of water consumption, globally, as well as for over 40% of global energy usage and 33%of global greenhouse gas emissions.
 In stating these figures, it is important for organisations to implement an energy management strategy with sustainability benchmarking as a foundational element.
 Presently, no standardised method for benchmarking energy performance exists on a global scale.
 Moreover, in many places like the United Kingdom and Europe, an operational efficiency ratings system still does not exist.
 However, NABERS have stepped up as a highly effective measure of performance and is continuing to undertake relevant research and rigour towards a more global direction.
-Inevitably, a global rating system will have everlasting positive impacts, as this would drive property developers and owners to improve their buildings’ energy performance worldwide and ultimately reduce the impact of the built environment on the natural environment globally.
+Inevitably, a global rating system will have everlasting positive impacts, can you safely buy ambien online as this would drive property developers and owners to improve their buildings’ energy performance worldwide and ultimately reduce the impact of the built environment on the natural environment globally.